patheros/PathSetManuals/modules/CheeseGrater_Update.md

 *Added through contextual menu*

-31. **Clock Sync input** -
+31. **Clock Sync input** - Triggers the sample to start playing from the beginning.
-32. **Playback Mode** -
+32. **Playback Mode** - If clock sync input is connected and this is set to "One Shot" then the module only only play once for each Clock Sync input received.
 33. **Length Knob** - Controls how long each grain is.
 34. **Length CV** - Modulates Length Knob.
 35. **Length Attenuverter** - Modifies CV for Length Knob.
 36. **Start Knob** - Controls where in the buffer the grain starts from.
 37. **Start CV** - Modulates Start Knob.
 38. **Start Attenuverter** - Modifies CV for Start Knob.
-39. **Pitching Mode** - Controls how the grains are pitch-shifter when the Pitching Knob is not 0.
-In Tune the grains are pitched one ocative.
-In Semi Tuned grains can also be shifted a perfect 5th.
-In Detune the grains can be shifter any amount up to an octave.
+39. **Pitching Mode** - Controls how the grains are pitch-shifted when the Pitching Knob is not 0.
+In Tune, the grains are pitched one octave.
+In Semi Tuned, grains can also be shifted a perfect 5th.
+In Detune, the grains can be shifted any amount up to an octave.
-40. **Pitching Knob** - Controls how often each of the grains are pich shifted.
+40. **Pitching Knob** - Controls how often each of the grains are pitch shifted.
 When above 0 the grains are pitched up.
-When below 0 the grains are piched down.
+When below 0 the grains are pitched down.
 41. **Pitching CV** - Modulates Pitching Knob.
 42. **Pitching Attenuverter** - Modifies CV for Pitching Knob.
 43. **Speed Knob** - Controls how fast the play head moves through the sample.
-When below 0 the play head travels in reverese.
+When below 0 the play head travels in reverse.
 44. **Speed CV** - Modulates Speed Knob.
 45. **Speed Attenuverter** - Modifies CV for Speed Knob.
+46. **Pause button** - Toggles Pause.
+When paused the Speed knob is ignored and and acts as if set to 0.
+47. **Pause input** - Forces Pause when signal is high.

 ### Bypass